telerik/backend-services-js-sdk/README.md

 	<script src="path/to/everlive.min.js"></script>
 	<script src="path/to/kendo.data.everlive.min.js"></script>

-The latter is for the case when some of the libraries are already included before.

 ### /src
-Folder 'src' contains the source code of the libraries.
-The files may be used in development or for debugging purposes.
+The 'src' folder contains the source files of the libraries which can be used in development environment.